 Michelle Dockery (Ann), Eva Bayer (Flora), Josef Lindsay (Miles), Sue Johnston (Sarah Grose), Dan Stevens (Dr Fisher), Mark Umbers (Master), Nicola Walker (Carla), Wendy Albiston (Baines), Edward McLiam (Peter Quint), Katie Lightfoot (Emily Jessel), Corin Redgrave (Professor)

 Henry James’s The Turn of the Screw (1898) is a literary classic.
 It is a story that hovers in a delicate state of ambiguity about whether its ghosts are real or whether the governess is projecting her own repressed imaginings onto the children’s actions.
-Much debate has centred around whether it can be read as a ghost story or as a mundane tale of psychological repression with James neither confirming or denying one way or the other.
+Much debate has centred around whether it can be read as a ghost story or as a mundane tale of psychological repression.
+James neither confirms or denies one way or the other.
 There have been a number of film adaptations (see below).
-This ambiguity of approach between whether events are supernatural or mundane in explanation was highly influential and served as inspiration to producer Val Lewton, who made a series of horror films that similarly hover between mundane explanations and the supernatural beginning with Cat People (1942).
+This ambiguity of approach between whether events are supernatural or mundane in explanation was highly influential and served as inspiration to producer Val Lewton, who made a series of horror films beginning with Cat People (1942) that similarly hover between mundane explanations and the supernatural.

-The film makes a number of changes to the story.
+This film version makes a number of changes to the story.
 One of the more striking is that there is much more of a sexual element to the story where it is now seen that Quint would sexually abuse the womenfolk of the house.
-There is also an element of attraction between the governess and the master (who is later seen as a womanising lecher, although this could be simple one of the unreliable stories that are recounted throughout) and she longs for his return.
+There is also an element of attraction between the governess and the master (who is later seen as a womanising lecher, although this could be simple one of the unreliable stories that are recounted throughout), while she longs for his return.
 The other touch is the introduction of the psychologist (Dan Stevens) in the wraparound segments.
-The Turn of the Screw is frequently seen by literary critics as a psychological ghost story and this serves the function of highlighting the psychological elements and analysing Ann’s motives and actions.
+The Turn of the Screw is a psychological ghost story and this is an addition that serves the function of highlighting the psychological elements and analysing Ann’s motives and actions.

 Michelle Dockery, who was just an emerging actress at the time, is an unusual choice as Miss Giddens, here named simply Ann.
-She has glossy skin that makes her look like a mannequin with its hair pulled back into a severe bun that has caused her then face to be frozen in the perpetual expression of surprise.
+She has glossy skin that makes her look like a mannequin, while her hair is pulled back into a severe bun that gives the impression it has caused her face to be frozen in a perpetual expression of surprise.
 The children are well cast, especially good being Josef Lindsay who is all smiling blonde good looks – he is one of the few others in the part of Miles to suggest the grown-up sophistication and toying manneredness that Martin Stephens did in The Innocents.

-Other adaptations of The Turn of the Screw include:- an earlier live tv play The Turn of the Screw (1959) directed by John Frankenheimer and starring Ingrid Bergman; the classic adaptation The Innocents (1961) starring Deborah Kerr; Dan Curtis’s well-regarded tv movie The Turn of the Screw (1974) with Lynn Redgrave; a 1974 adaptation for French tv; The Turn of the Screw (1982), a German-made operatic adaptation; a 1989 adaptation for Shelley Duval’s Nightmare Classics starring Amy Irving; Rusty Lemorande’s The Turn of the Screw (1992) with Patsy Kensit, which updated the story to the 1960s; the tv movie The Haunting of Helen Walker/The Turn of the Screw (1995) starring Valerie Bertinelli; Presence of Mind (1999), a Spanish-made adaptation with Sophie Ward and Harvey Keitel; a British tv adaptation The Turn of the Screw (1999) with Jodhi May and Colin Firth; the operatic adaptation The Turn of the Screw by Benjamin Britten (2004); the modernised In a Dark Place (2006) starring Leelee Sobieski; an Italian tv version The Turn of the Screw (2009); and the Argentinean The Tutor (2016).
+Other adaptations of The Turn of the Screw include:- an earlier live tv play The Turn of the Screw (1959) directed by John Frankenheimer and starring Ingrid Bergman; the classic adaptation The Innocents (1961) starring Deborah Kerr; Dan Curtis’s well-regarded tv movie The Turn of the Screw (1974) with Lynn Redgrave; a 1974 adaptation for French tv; The Turn of the Screw (1982), a German-made operatic adaptation; a 1989 adaptation for Shelley Duval’s Nightmare Classics starring Amy Irving; Rusty Lemorande’s The Turn of the Screw (1992) with Patsy Kensit, which updated the story to the 1960s; the tv movie The Haunting of Helen Walker/The Turn of the Screw (1995) starring Valerie Bertinelli; Presence of Mind (1999), a Spanish-made adaptation with Sophie Ward and Harvey Keitel; a British tv adaptation The Turn of the Screw (1999) with Jodhi May and Colin Firth; the operatic adaptation The Turn of the Screw by Benjamin Britten (2004); the modernised In a Dark Place (2006) starring Leelee Sobieski; an Italian tv version The Turn of the Screw (2009); the Argentinean The Tutor (2016); the modernisation The Turning (2020) starring Mackenzie Davis; and the tv mini-series The Haunting of Bly Manor (2020).
 Michael Winner’s The Nightcomers (1971) purports to be a prequel that concerns itself with the relationship between Quint and Miss Jessel, something that in Winner’s clumsy mishandling belies the delicate ambiguity of the story.